Best BGMI Controller for Android India 2026: Grip and Gamepad

 Will a controller make me rank faster in BGMI?

 Up to Diamond tier, yes.
 The comfort and consistency of a physical joystick reduces thumb fatigue and lets you play longer sessions, which translates to more games played and faster ranking.
 Above Diamond towards Conqueror, no. Touch players with gyroscope consistently beat controller players in aim duels at the top level.
-If you are chasing Conqueror, buy triggers not a controller.
+If you’re chasing Conqueror, buy triggers not a controller.

 Do grip controllers like the Gamesir X2 fit with a case on the phone?